foi-oss/sis-a/README.md

 # SIS-A

-*Secure Integrated System v.A*
+*Secure Integrated System v.
+A*

-The incomplete CPU that was discovered on one of neo-nazi agent's computer.
+The incomplete CPU that was discovered on one of neo-nazis computers in the faculty's basement.

 ## Getting the source code